Viewed 5724 times

 How to select

-· Water chestnut flour can be used to make pancakes, Indian fried bread( poories) and even flat breads( chappaties).
+• Water chestnut flour can be used to make pancakes, puris and chapattis especially on fasting days when cereals are shunned.

-· Their main culinary usage is as a thickener and they are used to batter fry chicken, paneer and vegetables.
+• Their main culinary usage is as a thickener and they are used to batter-fry paneer and vegetables.

 How to store